I am a registered nurse currently studying Reiki. I am interested in energy healing, health, and nutrition.

 Until we could come up with another solution, he had to tighten the rubber plug on a daily basis, check the oil, and perhaps add some more if the level was low.
-This was stressful to say the least and created a bit of a mess wherever he parked the car.
+This was stressful, to say the least, and it created a bit of a mess wherever he parked the car.

-So, we bought a few different sizes of the self tapping metal plugs.
+So, we bought a few different sizes of self-tapping metal plugs.
 It took a little experimentation to find the right size.
-We finally ended up inserting an Over-sized (OS)14.0 mm/1.5 in. self tapping oil pan drain plug.
+We finally ended up inserting an oversized (OS)14.0 mm/1.5 in. self-tapping oil pan drain plug.
 The leak slowed down considerably but did not stop completely.
 The nagging thought of installing a new one was looming.

-- Jack the car up in the front so it tilts away from where the oil pan drain is located.
-Any remaining oil will pool in the back of the pan, well away from the oil pan drain
+- Jack the car up in the front, so it tilts away from where the oil pan drain is located.
+Any remaining oil will pool in the back of the pan, well away from the drain.

-- Remove the center part of the plug and set aside.
+- Remove the center part of the plug and set it aside.

-- Apply JB Weld to the threads of the oil pan drain plug, both sides of the attached gasket, and the drain plug opening in the oil pan.
+- Apply JB Weld to the threads of the plug, both sides of the attached gasket, and the drain plug opening in the oil pan.

-- Screw the oil pan drain plug into place.
-We used an artist's paintbrush to apply the JB Weld to the plug, gasket and oil pan drain opening and we applied some JB Weld around the plug once it was inserted, for added security.
+- Screw the plug into place.
+We used an artist's paintbrush to apply the JB Weld to the plug, gasket, and oil pan drain opening and we applied some JB Weld around the plug once it was inserted, for added security.

 Important Notes and Afterward